osll1/Linux/README.md

 csharp
 Copy code
-The string 'madam' is not a palindrome.
+The string 'madam' is a palindrome.
 Invalid Input (Numeric)
 bash
 Copy code